 As a popular tourist destination in both the summer and winter, Dillon has plenty of hip breweries, delicious restaurants, and of course, the massive Lake Dillon.
-Located within the Tenmile Mountain Range, Dillon offers a small-town vibe built against the majestic landscape of the Rockies.
+Located within the Tenmile Mountain Range, it offers a small-town vibe built against the majestic landscape of the Rockies.

+Tucked between Keystone and Silverthorne, Summit County’s attractions are at your fingertips too.
 Discover your next vacation with these things to do in Dillon, Colo.

 No matter what time of year, the town of Dillon offers plenty of outdoor recreation from kayaking and boating to skiing.
 Plus, you can end the day with a cold one at one of the local breweries.
 Start planning your getaway today with these year-round activities in Dillon.